pflarue/ardop/docs/Hamlib_Windows11.md

-# Intallation and configuration of [Hamlib](https://hamlib.github.io) (rigctld) on Windows 11.
+# Installation and configuration of [Hamlib](https://hamlib.github.io) (rigctld) on Windows 11.

 These instructions are provided here to help people who want to use **ardopcf** with [Pat](https://getpat.io) Winlink on a Windows computer.
 Hamlib allows Pat to tune your radio to the correct frequency and to handle PTT of your radio.
 Pat with **ardopcf** can be used without Hamlib.
-In that case, you will need to tune your radio to the correcct frequency manually, and you will need to configure **ardopcf** to handle PTT itself.
+In that case, you will need to tune your radio to the correct frequency manually, and you will need to configure **ardopcf** to handle PTT itself.

-Hamlib is library to help other programs control amateur radio hardware.
+Hamlib is a library to help other programs control amateur radio hardware.
 In addition to allowing other programs to use it directly, it also provides two executables: rigctl and rigctld.  rigctl allows interactive use, in which you can type commands to control your radio.
 It can also be used to control your radio from a Command Prompt window or from a .bat or .cmd script.
 Only one instance of rigctl or one program that uses the Hamlib library directly can control any radio at once.

 rigctld is much more flexible.
 It provides a "network" interface that other programs, such as [Pat](https://getpat.io), can connect to to control your radio.
 An advantage of using rigctld is that multiple programs can use an instance of rigctld at the same time.
 So, rigctld is normally run in the background, and then one or more other programs like [Pat](https://getpat.io) are configured to connect to it.